Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Paleokastritsa.

-Corfu is also an island with a breathtaking coastline featuring some beautiful beaches and enchanting islets too.
+Corfu is also an island with a breathtaking coastline featuring beautiful beaches and enchanting islets.

-One of the most popular beaches in Corfu is Paleokastritsa, an ideal spot for snorkeling.
-Here, you can also rent a boat to visit other little hidden coves with stunning landscapes.
+One of the most fantastic beaches in Corfu is Paleokastritsa, an ideal spot for snorkeling.
+You can also rent a boat to visit other hidden coves with stunning landscapes here.
 Sidari and Kassiopi are also popular choices.

 On the southern coast of Corfu, there are many famous sunbathing spots, for example, Chalikounas and Issos, with long stretches of golden sand.